sbamihan/devops/README.md

-### Steps to deploy an application
+## Steps to deploy an application

-These steps show how to containerize a typical Spring Boot application and deploy it in an environment.
+These steps show how to containerize a typical [Spring Boot](https://spring.io/projects/spring-boot) application and deploy it in an environment.

-First, if you are using Maven you need to build it using
+First, if you are using Maven you need to build it

 ```bash
 mvn clean package